Federal Criminal Defense Lawyer Minneapolis

 - Sex trafficking (18 U.S.C. § 1591): A federal sex trafficking charge is triggered when an individual knowingly obtains or transports a person aware that they will be forced to engage in a commercial sex act.
 They can also face accusations if they benefit financially from such conduct.

 - Conspiracy (18 U.S.C. § 371): When two or more people plan to commit a crime against or defraud the U.S., they can be charged with conspiracy.
-One or more other person involved must have taken some action to further the offense.
+One or more other persons involved must have taken some action to further the offense.

 - Mail fraud (18 U.S.C. § 1341): Mail fraud occurs when a person uses the U.S. Postal Service or a commercial carrier to further a fraud scheme.